Last updated on April 22, 2026

 This obviously causes a great deal of issues for your table and can also be built around by including incredibly expensive spells to hit.

 Invasion of Alara is a battle that'll give you an option between two cards to cast with mana value 4 or less.
-If you can finally flip it, it becomes a powerful sorcery that you can cast for all sorts of crazy benefits.
+If you can finally flip the battle, it becomes a powerful sorcery that you can cast for all sorts of crazy benefits.

 Decadent Dragon